Updated 7th June 2022

 FAQs: Vaccination roll-out, travel in a time of Covid-19 and our operational procedures.

-As tourism gains traction, we continue to focus on the current and post-COVID travel reality.
+Although tourism has fully resumed, we continue to focus on the current and post-COVID travel reality.
 We have a dedicated team of professionals constantly monitoring the rapidly changing environment, especially with regard to vaccinations and test requirements.
 In this latest version, we address some of the frequently asked questions we have received to date.

 These will continue to be expanded on and should you have any additional questions, please do not hesitate to reach out.
 The health and safety of both our guests and our staff remains a top priority.
 Our Covid-19 preventative measures plus health and safety protocols are of a high standard at all our camps.
 Our detailed standard operating procedures are available on request.

-Please rest assured that our camps have been open and operating since July 2021 and we are totally satisfied with the Covid-19 protocols that we have in place to ensure that our clients have an enjoyable holiday and that our staff body also remain safe at all times.
+Please rest assured we are totally satisfied with the Covid-19 protocols that we have in place to ensure that our clients have an enjoyable holiday and that our staff also remain safe at all times.

 Q 1, What is our employee vaccination status?
 We are actively supporting and engaging with all Governments in their vaccine roll-out programs.
-Our staff have and continue to receive education surrounding the vaccine and are encouraged to take the vaccine as soon as it becomes available to them.
-Almost all are now vaccinated.
+All our staff are fully vaccinated and they continue to receive education surrounding the vaccine and booster vaccinations.

-Q 5, If the traveller tests positive for COVID-19 in the weeks before travel, has completed the obligatory quarantine period and is showing no symptoms – will a doctor’s note to this effect be acceptable, as they can still test positive just prior to travel?
+Q 4, If the traveller tests positive for COVID-19 in the weeks before travel, has completed the obligatory quarantine period and is showing no symptoms – will a doctor’s note to this effect be acceptable, as they can still test positive just prior to travel?
 Unfortunately, Immigration officials will not accept a doctor’s note, regardless of quarantine and time of recovery, or if there are no obvious symptoms.
-A negative RT-PCR test result is required to enter any of the countries in east and southern Africa.

-Q 9, What happens if a guest tests positive while travelling and has moderate to severe symptoms?
-The guest will be asked to isolate in their room or tent while the camp managers contact our Medical Advisor, who will liaise with department of health officials.
+Q 8, What happens if a guest tests positive while travelling and has moderate to severe symptoms?
+The guest will be asked to isolate in their room or tent while the camp managers contact our Medical Advisor.
 The condition of the guest/s will dictate what the next steps will be.
-In milder cases, the guest/s will have a choice of quarantining in-situ at that camp or moving by road to Nairobi or Kigali for quarantine if suitable accommodation can be found.
-In the event that symptoms are more serious, we would motivate to have them medically evacuated to a private hospital in Nairobi or Kigali for quarantine where (if) suitable accommodation can be found.
+In milder cases, the guest/s will have a choice of quarantining in-situ at that camp or moving by road to Nairobi or Kigali for quarantine where suitable accommodation can be found.
+In the event that symptoms are more serious, we would motivate to have them medically evacuated to a private hospital in Nairobi or Kigali for quarantine where suitable accommodation can be found.
 This would be done directly from camp with medical staff.
 Most travel insurers cover the costs associated with medical care and trip interruption on the basis of a positive COVID19 test result.
 It’s therefore important for travellers to ensure their insurance policies cover COVID-19 related incidents.

-Q 13, How is health and safety ensured on small aircraft flights with Governors’ Aviation?
+Q 12, How is health and safety ensured on small aircraft flights with Governors’ Aviation?
 Stringent safety measures have been applied, based on IATA and WHO recommendations for aircraft travel.
-Pilots will provide an additional brief to passengers on all pre-flight cleanliness measures taken, as well as on-board hygiene actions i.e. mask wearing and hand sanitiser.
-The entire aircraft will be disinfected each day and after each flight.
-Before new passengers board the aircraft, the seats, armrests, safety cards and seatbelts will be wiped down with disinfectant.
+Pilots will provide an additional brief to passengers on all pre-flight cleanliness measures taken, as well as on-board hygiene actions.
+The entire aircraft will be disinfected each day.

 If you have any additional questions or concerns that we have not answered in this document, please send an email to firstname.lastname@example.org